iheartradio/kanaloa/docs/src/main/tut/docs/features.md

 Take the following example, the incoming traffic grows to 200 requests/second, while the capacity remains at 100 requests/second.
 Kanaloa will reject the excessive 100 requests/second and let the service handle the other 100 requests/second with optimal speed.
 ![backpressure](../img/backpressure.png)

 Kanaloa ensures that the service under pressure works at optimal parallelity, while the optimal performance is unknown beforehand and changes over time.
+Kanaloa also enables control over latency caused by the queuing.
 For details see [theories](theories.html)

 ## Proportional Load Balancing